microsoft/Shiksha-Copilot/README.md

 - We conducted extensive qualitative evaluations involving internal user testing teams and collaborated with educational partners such as the *Sikshana Foundation* to assess usability and utility in real-world classroom scenarios.
 - The system integrates Azure Content Filtering services to moderate both user inputs and generated outputs, ensuring educational appropriateness, factual correctness, and respectful communication.
 - Additionally, meta prompts are employed to guide the language model toward generating only education-relevant and unbiased content.
-- Ongoing system performance is tracked via anonymous telemetry to proactively identify potential issues and facilitate continuous enhancements based on real usage data.
+- Ongoing system performance is tracked via anonymous telemetry available to the developers of the application.

 ## Limitations
 - **Experimental Nature:** Shiksha Copilot is a research prototype and has not been extensively tested for production use.
 All usage should be under human supervision.
 - **Language Support:** Primarily tested on English-language inputs and outputs; support for other languages is experimental and should be used cautiously.
 - **Model Limitations:** Outputs from large language models may occasionally include hallucinated facts, speculative content, or biased information.
 It is crucial that educators carefully review and validate the content before classroom use.
+- **Content Accuracy:** The AI-generated content may contain occasional errors or inaccuracies.
+Users of Shiksha Copilot should thoroughly validate all content before incorporating it into their classroom teaching materials.
 - **Model Dependency:** The quality and reliability of outputs are inherently tied to the underlying model.
 Shiksha Copilot currently utilizes the GPT-4o model.
-Please refer to its [model card](#) for details on known strengths and limitations.
-- **Security:** The system is not hardened against adversarial threats such as prompt injections.
-Developers deploying the tool in open environments must implement appropriate security mechanisms.
+- **Security:** Developers deploying the tool in open environments must implement/use appropriate security mechanisms like Azure's content moderation.

 ## Best Practices
 - Choose model configurations that best suit your application's context—larger models for general-purpose generation or smaller fine-tuned models for domain-specific tasks.